tdd by citypaul

 ## Anti-Patterns to Avoid

-- ❌ Writing production code without failing test
+- ❌ Writing new or changed production behavior without a failing behavior test

 - ❌ Testing implementation details (spies on internal methods)